 The Academy Trust works in partnership with the Woking Schools Learning Partnership group of schools.
 This is not a formal partnership but is a group of local cross phase schools who collaborate together to share professional development, policy initiatives and moderation of work.
-The Headteacher also works with GEP/ Athena Trusts one day a week where she leads on Primary School Improvement.
+The Exec Headteacher also works with Learning Partners Trust one - two days a week where she leads on Primary School Improvement.
 The school continues to work alongside the Friends of Pyrford Primary School (PTA) also a registered charity.
 It helps raise funds for the benefit of the pupils in the school.